nystudio107/seomatic/README.md

 ### 1.1.28 -- 2016.07.27

+* [Added] Added modified_time and published_time to OpenGraph articles when an SEOmatic Meta FieldType is used
 * [Improved] Safeguard against 'Undefined index: seoImageTransform'
 * [Fixed] Handle non-posted entries
 * [Improved] Updated the README.md